Morongo Unified School District

 The Morongo Unified School District (MUSD) is a public education governing body in the Mojave high desert of Southern California.
 MUSD has more than 1,100 employees who provide educational services to 9,301 students.

 Summary

+The MUSD serves the city of Twentynine Palms, the town of Yucca Valley and the CDPs of Homestead Valley, Joshua Tree and Morongo Valley.

 Currently, MUSD has eleven elementary schools, two middle schools, two comprehensive high schools, two continuation high schools, two state preschool programs, and a special education preschool program.
-Administrative offices are located in Twentynine Palms, California.
+Administrative offices are located in Twentynine Palms.

-San Bernardino County School Superintendent provides leadership for this district.